Mount Elliott Company Metallurgical Plant and Mill

 Mount Elliott Company Metallurgical Plant and Mill is a heritage-listed smelting works via Sheaffe Street, Cloncurry, Shire of Cloncurry, Queensland, Australia.
 It was built from 1926 to April 1927.
 It was added to the Queensland Heritage Register on 17 June 2003.
+See also Mount Elliott mine and Mount Elliott Mining Complex.
+Not to be confused with a tourist location of Mount Elliot, Queensland, near Townsville.

 History

-During 1924-25 the Mount Elliott Company and Hampden Cloncurry negotiated a scheme of amalgamation but this fell through when Mount Elliott acquired the Mount Cuthbert properties.
+During 1924–25 the Mount Elliott Company and Hampden Cloncurry negotiated a scheme of amalgamation but this fell through when Mount Elliott acquired the Mount Cuthbert properties.
 In 1926 Hampden Cloncurry conceded defeat and offered its assets for sale by tender, most being acquired by Mount Elliott, who finally gained control of virtually the entire Cloncurry copper field and belatedly fulfilled William Henry Corbould's vision of 1909 for amalgamation.
 But it was too late: funds were exhausted and prices were low.
 The company decided to use the Henry Squarebrigs Mackay's new process to utilise the low-grade ores of the district.
 This was a new form of electrolytic smelting.

 In 1926 the company started building the first 1,000 LT per year unit of a large electro-chemical copper treatment plant at Cloncurry on the outskirts of the town adjacent to the Great Northern railway line.
 This comprised crushing, roasting furnace, leaching vats and a cell house section and was completed in April 1927.
 It was the first plant of its kind ever built and Mackay supervised its construction at Cloncurry.